 Deputy Chief of Mission, U.S. Embassy Abidjan/Foreign Service Officer at the U.S. State Department

-Joann Lockard is a proud parent of her daughter who attends Eckerd College.
+Joann Lockard is a proud Eckerd parent - her daughter is currently a student.
 Although Joann did not attend Eckerd, she was very involved with her academic studies.
 She majored in International Affairs with minors in French and History in 1996, which she studied for a year abroad in France.
 Joann joined the Foreign Service in May of 1998 after passing entrance exams a year earlier.
 To join the Foreign Service, applicants must take a series of exams that can last a year or more.
 Joann's course work in history, economics, political science, and foreign languages, as well as writing intensive classes were the most beneficial for preparing her for her career.

 The Foreign Service is a career track.
 Most entrants plan on remaining for a 20-year or longer career, and earn a pension upon retirement.
 Much of your job training is on-the-job, but international experience, such as in the Peace Corps, as a foreign missionary, working in international business, or any opportunity to live or work overseas will be excellent preparation for the required lifestyle.
 Foreign Service Officers, like the military, move every 2-3 years for the entirety of their career.
 Love of travel and engaging foreign publics and governments, as well as excellent communication and interpersonal skills are requirements for this exciting career.
 As a Public Affairs Officer, which she was for much of her 24-year career, Joann was the public face of our U.S. embassies overseas.
 She coordinated all of our external communication, including both traditional and social media, as well as engaged frequently with the public, particularly students, talking about the United States and our foreign policy priorities.